azzamunza/resume/data/work-history.md

 **Other:**

 * I am not a qualified Interior Designer
 * I do not have a Diploma in Screen and Media (Animation & Game Art)
+* I do not have experience with Corona
   ---

   ## **X. Writing Style Guidelines (To Avoid Hallucinations/Inferences)**